Last updated on December 8th, 2023 at 07:34 pm

 Commas ( , ) represent a small pause in writing, one that’s not as strong as a period, but stronger than a semicolon, and are used in a variety of contexts.
 Let’s take a closer look at the main ways to use commas.

-1. To separate a series of words
+1. To separate items in a series or list

 We use commas to separate three or more words in a series or list: